thorhop/pop-guide/src/beginners-guide/systemctl-part-01.md

 ![seq04.gif](../../dist/assets/seq04.gif)

-That might cause some headscratching once I try to run `virtualbox` again, but then again maybe I should move to `boxes`?
+That might cause some headscratching once I try to run `virtualbox` again, but then again maybe I should move to `gnome-boxes` (available to install)?
 Depends.
 Actually, you know what?
 Let's get it working - so I'm gonna try to run it *without* enabling it.